TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ---

-In the past few months, pooled transportation options have emerged in the multi-billion dollar ride sharing industry.
-Pooled ride sharing fills a niche between taxis and buses where riders can get low-priced, door-to-door transportation by sharing a vehicle with strangers traveling along a similar route.
+In the past few months, pooled transportation options have emerged in the multi-billion dollar ridesharing industry.
+Pooled ridesharing fills a niche between taxis and buses where riders can get low-priced, door-to-door transportation by sharing a vehicle with strangers traveling along a similar route.

-Ride share company Sidecar [was the first to market with pooled ride sharing in May](http://techcrunch.com/2014/06/29/sidecar-shareable-rides/).
-The company that originally caught our attention in the area was [Hitch](http://www.takehitch.com/), a ride sharing company focused solely on pooled rides.
-Since Hitch’s [launch in June](http://techcrunch.com/2014/06/11/hitch-ride-share/), both ride share giants Lyft and Uber have implemented test programs for pooled ride sharing using their existing driver bases in the San francisco Bay area.
+Rideshare company Sidecar [was the first to market with pooled ridesharing in May](http://techcrunch.com/2014/06/29/sidecar-shareable-rides/).
+The company that originally caught our attention in the area was [Hitch](http://www.takehitch.com/), a ridesharing company focused solely on pooled rides.
+Since Hitch’s [launch in June](http://techcrunch.com/2014/06/11/hitch-ride-share/), both rideshare giants Lyft and Uber have implemented test programs for pooled ridesharing using their existing driver bases in the San Francisco Bay area.

-Compared to traditional “dedicated” ride sharing where a customer commissions a full vehicle, Telegraph Research sought to quantify four hypotheses about pooled ride sharing.
+Compared to traditional “dedicated” ridesharing where a customer commissions a full vehicle, Telegraph Research sought to quantify four hypotheses about pooled ridesharing.

+### Hypotheses

-1. **Hypothesis** - Pooled ride sharing has significantly higher driver utilization
+1. Pooled ridesharing has significantly higher driver utilization
-2. **Hypothesis** - Pooled ride sharing takes longer for riders to arrive at the destination
+2. Pooled ridesharing takes longer for riders to arrive at the destination
-3. **Hypothesis** - Pooled ride sharing is only efficient for one rider
+3. Pooled ridesharing is only efficient for one rider
-4. **Hypothesis** - Fewer drivers are able to service the same number of riders.
+4. Fewer drivers are able to service the same number of riders.

-In order to validate these hypotheses and to evaluate the feasibility of pooled rides in the ride share industry, Telegraph Research developed a simulation of pooled ride sharing.
+In order to validate these hypotheses and to evaluate the feasibility of pooled rides in the rideshare industry, Telegraph Research developed a simulation of pooled ridesharing.

 <div class="alert alert-warning">
     During publication, it was announced that <a href="http://blog.lyft.com/posts/2014/9/22/lyft-acquires-hitch-to-accelerate-lyft-line-expansion">Lyft had acquired Hitch.</a>.
 </div>

-# Pooled Ride Sharing Basics
+# Pooled ridesharing Basics

 ## Implementations
 The companies Hitch, Lyft, and Uber take slightly different approaches to a similar concept.